usgs-coupled/webmod/Distribution/README.txt

 directory to .\projects\Andrews_tutorial\, then double click on webmod.bat.
 The .\output directory should have new output files after a short time.

-The use can then run the GUI version by double clicking on .\projects\Andrews_tutorial\webmod_gui.bat and then following the instructions in the User's manual “Quick Start Guide > Andrews Creek simulation and calibration”,
+The user can then run the GUI version by double clicking on .\projects\Andrews_tutorial\webmod_gui.bat and then following the instructions in the User's manual “Quick Start Guide > Andrews Creek simulation and calibration”,

 WEBMOD Directory Structure